ja-nina/CO/Readme.md

 Evaluation of a solution works by simulating

 ## Simple approach
 For a simple program, we decided to use preprocessing of the data.
-It is also used in comples approach, so it will be explained there.
+It is also used in complex aproach, so it will be explained there.
 We decided to go with it, because it produced the best results for a simple and quick algorithm.

 ## Complex approach
 For a complex program, we decided to use genetic algorithm.
 We thought that searching the solution space would be a great approach to the problem.